How to Make Kiwi Fruit Jam

 The fuzzy kiwi fruit is a small fruit with hairy brown skin and green flesh.
 Its small and furry appearance resembles the brown kiwi bird, a national symbol of New Zealand.
 Despite its name, the kiwi fruit originated from China and was only introduced to New Zealand and other countries in the 20th century.

-Kiwi fruits are rich in vitamins, potassium and have high fiber content.
-The small black seeds contain Alfa-linoleic acid, an omega-3 fatty acid, which is a health benefit.
+Kiwi fruits are rich in vitamins, potassium and have high fibre content.
+The small black seeds contain alpha-linolenic acid, an omega-3 fatty acid, which has great health benefits.

 Estimated Cook Time